Our human rights strategy pursuant to § 6 of the German Supply Chain Due Diligence Act (LkSG)

 Measures

-If DLR determines that a violation of a human rights-related or environmental obligation has already occurred or is imminent in its own business area or at business partners, suppliers or customers, it immediately takes appropriate remedial measures to prevent or end this violation or to minimise the extent of the violation.
-DLR has appointed a so-called Due Diligence Task Force – as an advisory and decision-making body on necessary remedial measures within the meaning of the LkSG – which meets in the event of serious violations of due diligence obligations within the meaning of the LkSG that have occurred or are imminent in order to examine and decide on appropriate remedial measures.
+If we determine that a violation of a human rights-related or environmental obligation has already occurred or is imminent in our own business area or at business partners or suppliers, we immediately take appropriate remedial measures to prevent or end this violation or to minimise the extent of the violation.
+We have appointed a so-called "Due Diligence Task Force" – as an advisory and decision-making body on necessary remedial measures within the meaning of the LkSG – which meets in the event of serious violations of due diligence obligations within the meaning of the LkSG that have occurred or are imminent in order to examine and decide on appropriate remedial measures.

-Concrete measures include, for example, contractual assurances from suppliers that DLR requirements will be adhered to and addressed along the supply chain, or sending questionnaires to suppliers for whom an increased risk was identified in the course of the risk analysis.
+Concrete measures include, for example, contractual assurances from suppliers that our requirements will be adhered to and addressed along the supply chain, or sending questionnaires to suppliers for whom an increased risk was identified in the course of the risk analysis.
 Further concrete measures are based on the requirements of the LkSG and are defined in a tiered model, whereby the lowest level of measures involves holding discussions on measures to be implemented and the highest level of measures involves terminating cooperation with suppliers.

 Documentation and reporting obligations